api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 :::

-These commands should be in the following format, where the dApp alias, chain ID, and dAPI names match your case:
+These commands should be in the following format, where the dApp alias (assigned to you by API3 during [registration](../oev-rewards/index.md#how-to-get-onboard)), chain ID, and dAPI names match your case:

 ```sh
 npx @api3/contracts@latest print-api3readerproxyv1-address \